tylerrleee/TENDERSCRAPER/README.md

 #  Blockchain & Emerging Tech Course + Consultant Scraper
 ### Blockchain Association Singapore – Summer 2024

-This project was developed during my internship at **Blockchain Association Singapore (BAS)** to automate the extraction, cleaning, and organization of key data related to Singapore’s fintech and emerging tech ecosystem.
-It supported BAS in preparing for strategic outreach and presentations to consultants, educational institutions, and public-private partners (including a session with **Mercedes-Benz Singapore**).
+This project is one of the projects developed during my internship at **Blockchain Association Singapore (BAS)** in Summer 2024, to automate the extraction, cleaning, and organization of key data related to Singapore’s fintech and emerging tech ecosystem.
+It supported BAS in preparing for strategic outreach and presentations to RMC/CMC consultants, the Monetary Authority of Singapore, and blockchain Partners (including a session with **Mercedes-Benz Acentrik**).

+This scraper serves as a template/guideline for many other web extraction I did for the company.

 ##  Purpose